fluxninja/aperture/docs/content/get-started/setting-up-application/service-mesh-and-gateways.md

 <!-- vale on -->

-Aperture supports integration EnvoyProxy and Istio.
+Aperture, supports integration to EnvoyProxy and Istio.
 With the help `aperturectl` which is a CLI tool provided by Aperture you can easily integrate Aperture.
-Checkout the complete installation guide in
-[Service Mesh Integration](/integrations/flow-control/envoy/).
+Check out the complete installation guide in [Service Mesh Integration](/integrations/flow-control/envoy/).

 <!-- vale off -->